 Where did Dr. Kristen Berning get her training for infant tongue tie and lip ties?

 Dr. Kristen Berning provides this treatment, after experiencing her own challenges breastfeeding her babies.
 She was then motivated to learn much more about tongue ties and lip ties, in order to help moms and babies in her community and beyond.
-She has attended tongue tie courses by Dr. Larry Kotlow (pediatric dentist), Dr. Bobby Ghaheri (ENT physician), and Dr. Soroush Zaghi (ENT physician), and Dr. Richard Baxter (pediatric dentist), and Autumn Henning MS, CCC-SLP, COM, IBCLC.
+She has attended tongue tie courses by Dr. Larry Kotlow (pediatric dentist), Dr. Bobby Ghaheri (ENT physician), Dr. Soroush Zaghi (ENT physician), and Dr. Richard Baxter (pediatric dentist), and Autumn Henning MS, CCC-SLP, COM, IBCLC.
 She has also received training from Dr. Fred Margolis (pediatric dentist) and Dr. Alison Hazelbaker, PhD, IBCLC.
 She has done extensive reading on the subject and stays up to date with current tongue tie research and practices.

-Please contact our Dubuque laser dentist today by calling 563-556-2711 or complete the form on this page to schedule your child's tongue tie or lip tie consultation.
+Please contact our Dubuque laser dentist today by calling 563-556-2711 or complete the form on this page to request your child's tongue tie or lip tie consultation.
 In addition to infants, the laser tongue tie or lip tie release procedure can be performed on children and adults.
 Exceptional Dentistry serves Iowa communities such as Dyersville, Davenport, Cedar Rapids, Iowa City, Waterloo, Cedar Falls as well as visitors from southwest Wisconsin and northwest Illinois.